Contractibility of moduli spaces of RCD(0,2)-structures: Introduction

 \subsection{Acknowledgements}

 The author is supported by the European Research Council (ERC), under the European's Union Horizon 2020 research and innovation programme, via the ERC Starting Grant ``CURVATURE'', grant agreement No. 802689.\\ The author would like to thank Andrea Mondino for his constant support and for his comments on the paper.
 He is also grateful to G\'{e}rard Besson for exciting discussions on the subject.
+The author is indebted to the reviewer for their thorough reading and pertinent comments.

-\part{Preliminaries}
+\section{Preliminaries}

 Throughout this part $N\in[1,\infty)$ is a fixed real number and $X$ is a compact topological space that admits an $\RCD(0,N)$-structure.
 Let $p\colon\tilde{X}\to X$ be the universal cover of $X$ (whose existence is granted by Theorem 1.1 in \cite{Mondino-Wei_19}) and denote: